 Warm-Strict Behaviour

-• Specific seating position in classroom
+• Specific seating positions

-• Support from an additional adult in the classroom
+• Support from an additional adult

 Behaviour Expectations